hawkinsw/CS5138/MiniAssignmentSecretSearcher/README.md

 The client contains a list of Certificate Authorities -- authenticators that they implicitly trust.
 These Certificate Authorities are big corporate enterprises with strict protocols in place for ensuring that they grant [legitimacy under only the strictest circumstances](https://www.verisign.com/en_US/website-presence/online/ssl-certificates/index.xhtml).
 When the client connects to a web server it uses that list of authorities to guarantee that the server to which it connected is legitimate.
 This is the opposite of what we normally think of in authentication.
 Normally it is the *client* proving to the *server* that they are legitimate.
 In HTTPS it is the other way around.
 For a more in-depth introduction to HTTPS, watch [this video](https://www.youtube.com/watch?v=d2GmcPYWm5k) or read the associated [FAQ](https://https.cio.gov/faq/).

 Note that in a *real* HTTPS connection there is only one (1) secure handshake -- between the client and the authoritative webserver.
-Based on the description above, we can enumerate the steps in a typical connection process:
+Based on the description above, we can enumerate the steps in the typical HTTPS connection process:

 1. The client connects to `cnn.com`.
 2. The web server that is authoritative for `cnn.com` responds.